software-students-spring2025/3-python-package-bytebusters/README.md

 1. Follow steps in development set up.
 2. Install `pytest` into the virtual environment by the command `pipenv install pytest`.
-3. Run `pytest` in the main project directory.
+3. Run `pipenv run pytest` in the main project directory.
 4. Tests should never fail.
 Any failed tests indicate that the production code is behaving differently from the behavior expected.

 ## Continuous integration